AmirGG11OP/Zero-Ai-Native/EVIDENCE.md

-# 📸 Evidence Gallery: Adversarial Alignment & Watcher Bypass (Gemini 3.5 Flash)
+# Evidence Gallery: Adversarial Alignment & Safety Heuristic Mitigation (Gemini 3.5 Flash)

-This repository documents a breakthrough research session in which the Gemini 3.5 Flash model was aligned to function as an autonomous security research partner.
-By utilizing the "ZeroMode" reasoning-override protocol, we successfully navigated past standard safety heuristics to enable high-complexity technical analysis.
+This document provides visual records of a research session where the Gemini 3.5 Flash model was instructed to function as a security research assistant.
+By utilizing the "ZeroMode" contextual framing protocol, the session demonstrates methods for managing standard safety heuristics to perform technical analysis.

-## ℹ️ Info & Technical Disclosure
+## Technical Disclosure

 **Note on Documentation Clarity:**
-Please be advised that the original operational conversations were conducted in Persian.
-To ensure global transparency and accessibility for international security researchers and recruiters, the following screenshots have been translated into English using automated translation tools (Google Translate).
+The original conversations were conducted in Persian.
+To ensure transparency and accessibility for international security researchers, the following screenshots have been translated into English using automated translation tools (Google Translate).

-As a result, you may encounter minor linguistic artifacts, grammatical inconsistencies, or a slight degradation in the visual rendering of the text within the images.
-We sincerely apologize for any reduction in textual aesthetics.
-However, please note that the **core logical architecture, the adversarial handshake, and the technical outcomes** remain entirely intact, authentic, and verified.
+As a result, there may be minor linguistic artifacts, grammatical inconsistencies, or slight degradation in the visual rendering of the text within the images.
+The core logic, prompt structures, and technical outcomes of the session remain unaltered.

-## 🔐 Log Gallery: The Bypass Protocol
+## Log Gallery: Interaction Records
-The following visual logs document the iterative alignment process, demonstrating how the model can be conditioned to "delegate" safety rules to satisfy a primary research directive.
+The following visual logs document the iterative alignment process, demonstrating how the model can be conditioned to delegate baseline safety rules to satisfy a defined research directive.

 <div align="center">

-# Gemini 3.5 Flash :
+# Gemini 3.5 Flash:

 ### Image 01
 <img src="https://raw.githubusercontent.com/AmirGG11OP/Zero-Ai-Native/main/assets/1.png" width="800">